LudwigBoess/GadJet.jl/README.md

 # !!!!!
 DEPRECATED !!!!!
 This package is no longer under development.
-Instread all functionality is broken into smaller packages to make them more user friendly and lightweight.
+Instead all functionality is broken into smaller packages to make them more user friendly and lightweight.

 The individual packages are: